-A. Except as provided in section 32-4301, a certification expires thirty days after the certificate holder's birthday every third year.
-On or before the certificate holder's birthday every third year, every certified denturist shall submit to the board a complete renewal application and shall pay a certificate renewal fee of not more than \$300, established by a formal vote of the board.
+A. Except as provided in section 32-4301, a certification expires thirty days after the certificate holder's birth month every third year.
+On or before the last day of the certificate holder's birth month every third year, every certified denturist shall submit to the board a complete renewal application and shall pay a certificate renewal fee of not more than \$300, established by a formal vote of the board.
 At least once every three years, before establishing the fee, the board shall review the amount of the fee in a public meeting.
 Any change in the amount of the fee shall be applied prospectively to a certificate holder at the time of certification renewal.
 This requirement does not apply to a retired denturist or to a denturist with a disability.